Libya: information for prospective students - Welcome!

-If you're leaving upper secondary school with the Secondary Education Certificate you will need to take an additional course before being able to apply for an undergraduate course at York.
+If you're studying the Secondary Education Certificate you will need to take an additional course before being able to apply for an undergraduate course at York.
 This could be A levels, the International Baccalaureate or a recognised foundation course.

 Visit the course pages for details of the entry requirements specific to your chosen course.
 Some courses also have additional requirements such as work experience or submission of written work.

 For a postgraduate taught course such as a Masters, you would normally need a four-year Bachelors degree from a recognised institution.

 Typically you would need at least the equivalent to a UK upper second class honours degree, however some courses will accept lower second class honours degrees.
 Actual requirements will vary by course.

 - A score of 75% is considered comparable to a UK 2:1